cypherpunk-academy/2064/en/015_2021_We're not taking her!.md

 You know me.
 You know me.
 But what good would it do if the Farras continued where their brother left off?
 She's got the talent for it.
-Also talent to remain anonymous.
+Also, the talent to remain anonymous.
 I've been looking for her on the Tor network before, with the help of some NSA guys.
 We had quite a few computers in use at the time to find their tracks, a few thousand, just for them.
 But we didn't find anything.